Crytiqal/ircpugbot/README.md

 - To add a game, check out the games folder and look at the structure of the default files.

 <b>Basic commands:</b>
-- To view a list of available commands: <i>!help</i> - This will return a list of available commands.
+- !help - <i>This will return a list of available commands.</i>
-- To view a list of available games: <i>!create</i> - This will return a list of available games.
+- !create - <i>This will return a list of available games.</i>
-- To view a list of available default servers for a game: <i>!serverlist</i> - This will return a list of available servers.
+- !serverlist - <i>This will return a list of available servers.</i>
-- To view a list of available pugs in queue: <i>!queue</i> - This will return a list of available pugs to join.
+- !queue - <i>This will return a list of available pugs currently in queue to join.</i>
-- To view additional information about a specific pug: <i>!info</i> - For example: !info etqw 4v4 This will return a list of teams and their players, currently signed up for the pug.
+- !info - <i>This will return a list of teams and their players, currently signed up for a pug.
 If no additional values are supplied, it will return the info of the pug you are currently in queue for.
+For example: !info etqw 4v4 </i>

 <b>Create a PUG:</b>
-- To create a pick-up game: <i>!create <game> <mode> <skill> <server></i>
+- !create <game> <mode> <skill> <server>
 For example: <i>!create etqw 4v4 low</i> OR <i>!create etqw 4v4 med server1</i> OR <i>!create etqw 4v4 pro 123.456.7.890:27733 mypw</i>
 <game> - Pick a game that is supported
 <mode> - Pick a gamemode that is supported for that game (4v4/6v6 etc)